 Gruppo Campari is Italy's biggest spirits and wine company.
 As a result of a series of acquisitions since 1995, it has successfully transformed itself from a one-brand business in Italy into a global player with a portfolio of more than 50 premium brands.
-Its home territory still accounts for the biggest proportion of sales, thanks to core brands Campari and Aperol and imported spirits which the group distributes under contract.
-But Campari also has a growing collection of other premium tipples including Skyy vodka, Wild Turkey bourbon and Glen Grant whisky, Ouzo 12 and best-selling Brazilian brandy Dreher's.
+Its home territory still accounts for a significant proportion of sales, thanks to core brands Campari and Aperol and imported spirits which the group distributes under contract.
+But the US has gradually become its single biggest market.
+Campari also has a growing collection of other premium tipples including Skyy vodka, Wild Turkey bourbon and Glen Grant whisky, Ouzo 12 and best-selling Brazilian brandy Dreher's.
 In summer 2016 the group also secured control of Grand Marnier liqueurs in an agreed takeover.

 Which agencies handle advertising for Campari?
 Find out more from the Adbrands Account Assignments database